AbidarYassine/ksql-migrations-tool/README.md

 # ksql-migrations-tool
-Migration tool for Ksql inpire from liquibase
+Migration tool for Ksql inspired from liquibase